prominenceai/deepstream-services-library/docs/api-tap.md

 ```

 ## Video Container Types
-The following video container types are used by the File Tap API
+The following video container types are used by the Record Tap API
 ```C++
 #define DSL_CONTAINER_MPEG4                                         0
 #define DSL_CONTAINER_MK4                                           1